Nonlinear Methods for Shape Optimization Problems in Liquid Crystal Tactoids: Introduction

 This paper aims to improve upon \cite{DeBenedictis2016} by developing an integrated optimization method that simultaneously determines the shape and director configuration while ensuring physical validity.
 Predicting the optimal shape and physical fields involves solving a nonlinearly constrained optimization problem where we minimize the sum of bulk terms defined on a manifold, $\mathcal{M}$, and surface terms defined on the boundary $\partial\mathcal{M}$ while satisfying a nonlinear volumetric or surface area constraint.
 To expedite convergence, we use Newton’s method with Lagrange multipliers \cite{Adler2015, Nocedal1999}, which offers local quadratic convergence and fewer iterations for faster solutions.
 However, Newton’s method requires calculation of the Hessian matrix of all functionals concerning shape and field and is sensitive to initial guesses, potentially hindering convergence to the correct solution.
 To mitigate computational expense, we approximate the Hessian using the well-established BFGS quasi-Newton method, sacrificing quadratic for local superlinear convergence.
 The method is implemented and run for physically-relevant parameters, reproducing several expected physical phenomena.
 We use nested iteration and Newton damping with line search \cite{Broyden1973, Nocedal1999} to handle relatively poor initial guesses for efficient iterative convergence.
 Nested iteration techniques are a hierarchical approach to solving complex numerical problems, where coarse-grid solutions are used to accelerate convergence on finer grids, improving computational efficiency \cite{Starke2000, Briggs2000, Trottenberg2000}.
 Nested iteration has been successfully applied to a variety of problems, including LC optimization problems \cite{Adler2016}.
 Here, we demonstrate its efficiency in resolving the above-mentioned tactoid shapes.
+Many preconditioning techniques \cite{Wathen_2015} would also improve the efficiency of the gradient descent and quasi-Newton algorithms we present.
+For example, using an appropriate Riesz map, either on the gradient or Hessian, may yield mesh-independent results.
+However, the use of nested iteration reduces the need for such methods, as most computation is done on coarser grids, resulting in only a few iterations needed per grid level at high resolution.

 Finally, we note that a great amount of work has been done on solution methods for solving LC problems in fixed boundaries.
 This includes deflation and parameter continuation for finding multiple stable LC configurations \cite{Farrell2015, Adler2017, Emerson2018, Xia2021} and multigrid preconditioners for the resulting linear systems \cite{Ramage2013, Nochetto2017, MacDonald2020, Xia2023} to improve performance.
 As our focus is on the nonlinear methods with nested iteration, we use direct solvers when needed and consider multigrid methods as future work.